 2. Listen to Others

 This seems like an obvious suggestion, and maybe not even related to Buddhism or metta.
 However, listening is a serious practice in friendliness and generosity.
 When somebody else is speaking, we often are waiting for our turn to talk, relating what they’re saying to our own experience, or letting the mind wander completely.
-Truly listening to someone when they are speaking is a practice in loving-kindness.
+Truly listening with mindfulness to someone when they are speaking is a practice in loving-kindness.
 We are subtly cultivating the quality of care and friendliness simply by being present with someone.
 You can do this whether you’re in person or on the phone with someone.
 Listen with the intention of listening.

 3. Listen to Yourself